sendwithus/jobs/lead-engineer-frontend.md

 <!-- more -->

-You'll be reponsible for architecture and technical design of all user facing applications, including our primary UI (the sendwithus dashboard), landing pages, and other public resources.
+You'll be responsible for architecture and technical design of all user facing applications, including our primary UI (the sendwithus dashboard), landing pages, and other public resources.

 This is not a content or design role; this is a high-impact, high-ownership technical opportunity.
 You'll be leading our frontend team and working closely with our product team to ensure everything runs smooth and looks great.